LukeShortCloud/rootpages/src/commands/virtualization.rst

-   "version", "show the Kubernetes version" "cluster-info", "show the clustered services and their status" "get nodes", "show all of the Kubernetes hypervisor nodes" "run <NAME> --image=<PATH_TO_IMAGE>:<VERSION> --port=<PORT>", "create a container from the specific version of the image, listening on the specified port, and give it the specified name"
+   "version", "show the Kubernetes version" "cluster-info", "show the clustered services and their status" "get nodes", "show all of the nodes in the Kubernetes cluster" "run <NAME> --image=<PATH_TO_IMAGE>:<VERSION> --port=<PORT>", "create a container from the specific version of the image, listening on the specified port, and give it the specified name"
    "run -i --tty <NAME> --image=<IMAGE_NAME>:<IMAGE_VERSION> --restart=Never /bin/bash", "start a container and enter into it via a Bash shell"
    "get deployments", "show all of the containers that have been defined"